-The CPBL have issued a 3-game suspension and a $1600 fine to the Fubon Guardians’ manager 陳連宏 (Chen Lien-Hung).
+The CPBL have issued a three-game suspension and a $1,600 fine to the Fubon Guardians’ manager 陳連宏 (Chen Lien-Hung).

-The newly appointed Guardians’ skipper was suspended and fined on the ground of headbutting and chest bumping the umpire during the strike zone dispute on August 11th.
+The newly appointed Guardians’ skipper was suspended and fined on the grounds of headbutting and chest bumping the umpire during a strike zone dispute on August 11, 2018.

 “The umpire’s strike zone was so inconsistent that night, I had to stand up for my players,” said Chen Lien-Hung.
-“The strike zone should the same for both teams, but it wasn’t the case.”
+“The strike zone should be the same for both teams, but this wasn’t the case.”

 — CPBL STATS (@GOCPBL) August 12, 2018